seqan/seqan3/doc/tutorial/alphabet/index.md

 In reality, you do not need to define all the functions you have learned in this exercise manually.
 Instead, you can inherit you type from seqan3::alphabet_base and just define the char-rank conversion in both directions.
-Read the documentation of seqan3::alphabet_base fo details.
+Read the documentation of seqan3::alphabet_base for details.